 - Representations were delivered to governments.

-- “Crime share” website, to exposed, re-exposed vocalise and delivered information, opinions and speculations into the public domain including the Identification the core consumer complaints and the deliver group litigations to the courts.
+- “Crime share” website exposed, re-exposed, vocalised and delivered information, opinions and speculations into the public domain including the identification of the core consumer complaints and then deliver group litigations to the courts.

 With the aid of the internet, Mr Grey had a resounding success.
 A consumer champion was born, and the legislators had an independent “go to” consultant who could provide them with information and advice from the grass roots.